pinting/RoboLand/README.md

 - Move each instance of the game into different workers.
 (Renderer needs to be redirected.
 A new communication layer is needed under FakeChannel and IndirectRenderer.
 Can be called WorkerBridge.)
 - Sound manager.
 Action scripts could play sounds from Resources, the volume would depent on the distance from the creator of the sound.
 - Animations.
 The change of the texture could be handled by the Unit itself, so the Renderer can stay the same.
+- Fix physical glitch which causes two overlaying shapes to not collide.

 ## Credits